The Professional Negligence Law Review: Denmark

 vi Construction professionals

 There is no general legislation under Danish law that governs the relationships between the parties in a construction project.36 Instead, a government committee comprising both governmental and non-governmental members has developed sets of default general contractual conditions.
-The most common standards include a set for building and construction works and supplies (AB 18),37 and a set for design and build contracts (ABT 18).38
+The most common standards include AB 18, a set for building and construction works and supplies,37 and ABT 18, a set for design and build contracts.38

 Clause 12 of both AB 18 and ABT 18 sets out a standard of good practice that is the default if nothing specific is set out in the contractual terms or otherwise agreed by the parties.
 The standard is that work must be executed in accordance with the contract, good professional practices and the client's instructions.
 The assessment of good professional practice depends on each construction profession's requirements regarding applicable legislation, rules, guidelines, customs, etc.